LCTT/TranslateProject/sources/talk/20200426 20 Facts About Linus Torvalds, the Creator of Linux and Git.md

 20 Facts About Linus Torvalds, the Creator of Linux and Git
 ======
-Brief: Some known, some lesser known – here are 20 facts about the Linus Torvalds, creator of the Linux kernel.

 *Brief: Some known, some lesser known – here are 20 facts about the Linus Torvalds, creator of the Linux kernel.*

 ![Linus Torvalds, creator of Linux and Git][1]